eli-jordan/tagless-final-jam/part2c-error-handling/Readme.md

 ## Exercise

-- Raise a `NoSuchUserException` in `getReadingList` when there is no user for the specified `UserId`.
+- Raise a `NoSuchUserException` in `ReadingListServiceCompiler.getReadingList` when there is no user for the specified `UserId`.

-- Run `ReadingListServiceCompilerSpec` to test your implementation
+- Run `sbt part2c-error-handling/test` to test your implementation